-Dog owners and lawn lovers alike will already know that dog urine and grass do not mix, but that doesn't mean there aren't some things you can do prevent it becoming a permanent problem.
+Dog owners and lawn lovers will already know that your pup's urine and garden lawn do not mix.
+But that doesn't mean there aren't some things you can do to prevent it from becoming a permanent problem.

 Step One: Sow hard-wearing grass seed

 Perennial ryegrass is particularly fast-growing and hard-wearing and is the main component of our FAMILY: Kids and Pets mix.
-The fescue content in the mix also gives your lawn a thick and luscious appearance making it the ultimate lawn for tackling dog urine.
+The fescue content gives your lawn a thick and luscious appearance and gives it the strength for tackling dog urine.

-Now your grass seed is posed & ready to take on all your pup's pees, it's time to stop it in its tracks!
+Now your grass seed is posed & ready to take on all your pup's pees; it's time to stop it in its tracks!

 Step Two: Dilute the damage

-When you have a dog, you can be pretty certain that their toilet habits on your lawn are inevitable and unavoidable - but you can help to reduce the damage.
-Dog urine is mostly made up of nitrogen which is just like our spring/summer fertilisers!
-Whilst nitrogen helps to make your grass nice and green, it is very strong and needs to be watered in to first be activated and to second - not scorch your lawn.
+When you have a dog, you can be certain that their toilet habits on your lawn are unavoidable, but you can help reduce the damage.
+Dog urine is mostly made up of nitrogen, just like our spring/summer fertilisers!
+Whilst nitrogen helps to make your grass nice and green, it is very strong and needs to be watered in.
+This is initially to activate it and secondly - so it does not scorch your lawn.

 Step Three: Train to gain